Skparab1/wordle/README.md

 - save word
   - saving word works
     - word is saved if user does not solve it
-    - if user solves it then
+    - if user solves it then word will
 - larger word bank